CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 cluster](https://github.com/CSCfi/pytorch-ddp-examples).
 In the
-examples we use the [rendezvous](https://pytorch.org/docs/stable/elastic/rendezvous.html) mechanism to communcate across nodes, not MPI.
+examples we use the [rendezvous](https://pytorch.org/docs/stable/elastic/rendezvous.html) mechanism to set up communcations across nodes, not MPI.

 Example Slurm batch job for running PyTorch DDP on a single full node: